WELCOME

 WOL815(26) Compassionate Leadership Strategies

 Description: In today's rapidly evolving work environments, effective leadership is not merely about achieving business objectives; it's about fostering environments where individuals feel valued, respected and supported.
 Compassionate leadership, psychological safety and appreciation in the workplace are not just desirable but essential for organizational success.
 Research consistently demonstrates that health care organizations with compassionate leaders, psychologically safe environments and cultures of appreciation experience higher levels of employee satisfaction, retention and performance.
 This will in turn improve patient satisfaction and outcomes.
 In this course, participants will explore the theoretical foundations, empirical evidence and practical implications of compassionate leadership, psychological safety and appreciation in the workplace.
 By engaging in interactive discussions and other interactive exercises, participants will develop the knowledge, skills and competencies necessary to become effective and compassionate leaders who create inclusive, supportive and high-performing clinical work environments.
 The course emphasizes the importance of empathy, active listening and vulnerability in leadership.
 Topics include compassionate leadership styles, building trust, conflict resolution, cultural considerations and creating psychologically safe spaces for diverse teams.
-CE Credits: APA-3; CPRP-3; LSW/LCSW/LPC/LMFT-3; NBCC-3; PA Act48-3; PCB-3; IACET-.3 Learning Objectives: Upon completion, participants will be able to: • Define and discuss key characteristics of compassionate leadership. • Apply principles and theories on compassion, empathy, emotional intelligence, cultural intelligence and psychological safety in leadership. • Identify strategies for conflict resolution, providing constructive feedback, recognition and support to team members using love languages.
+CE Credits: CPRP-3; LSW/LCSW/LPC/LMFT-3; NBCC-3; PA Act48-3; IACET-.3 Learning Objectives: Upon completion, participants will be able to: • Define and discuss key characteristics of compassionate leadership. • Apply principles and theories on compassion, empathy, emotional intelligence, cultural intelligence and psychological safety in leadership. • Identify strategies for conflict resolution, providing constructive feedback, recognition and support to team members using love languages.

 AMOUNT